 With the COVID-19 pandemic in full swing, your 2020 market research plans may have been disrupted.
-Luckily, you can take your market research online with ease.
+Luckily, you can take your market research remote with ease.
 Don’t miss this opportunity to learn how you can adapt your techniques to this shifting business landscape.
-The following are a few of the most popular online market research tools available, and what you should consider for your market research needs.
+The following are a few of the most popular contactless market research tools available, and what you should consider for your market research needs.

 The direct question access of its user interface, block-based questionnaire design, logical branching options, and outstanding Survey Flow overview option all make Qualtrics stand out.
 Qualtrics is a go-to for enterprises that are willing to pay for greater flexibility.

 The tool’s ease of use is clear from the moment you create an account.
 SurveyMonkey offers a large variety of templates and using an artificial intelligence powered extension of its often wizard-aided user interface, it will try to guess the appropriate format of a question based on its wording.
 It has a wide range of applications, including customer satisfaction, employee engagement, event registrations, feedback, and market research.

 Sawtooth Software is a leading provider of analytical tools that enable organizations to build predictive models of how their customers make decisions and what aspects of a product or service they value most.
 Organizations use the software for product and pricing research, social policy inquiries, epidemiological studies, academic investigations, and opinion polling.
 The

 Ironwood Insights Group is a full-service research firm dedicated to helping clients make informed business decisions.
 Through a consultative process, they aim to fully understand the research objectives.
 With those objectives, they design a research strategy to achieve the clients’ specific goals.
 They conduct research online, over the phone, and via mail to provide a multitude of contactless options depending on your insight needs.
 Ironwood Insights excels at research design, data collection, analytics and reporting.